thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 </table>

 ##### <font color="orange"><b>LEARN modules</b></font><br>
-<font size="4"> Want to learn more at your own pace?
-You can now do it on LEARN!
-Click on the curated LEARN modules below to build your compentency in Serving with Heart, Commitment and Purpose.</font>
 - [A Tool for Effective Feedback](https://www.learn.gov.sg/dlp/student/course/232)
 - [Aligning Expectations With My Supervisor](https://www.learn.gov.sg/dlp/student/course/226)
 - [Applying Agile Scrum to your workplace](https://www.learn.gov.sg/dlp/student/course/28620)